-The additional line in the "require" section tells composer to install the Aimeos Symfony bundle in its latest version (dev-master).
-You can also use specific branch names if you don't want install always the latest version.
+The additional line in the require section tells composer to install the Aimeos Laravel package.
+You can also use the "dev-master" branch name if you want to install the latest version.
 Please have a look at the Aimeos Packagist page to find out what branches and versions are available.

-To enable the use of the latest development version, you have to set the "minimum-stability" option to "dev".
-Otherwise, composer will stop with an error that the library dependency can't be resolved.
+To enable the use of the latest development version, you have to set the minimum-stability option to dev.
+Otherwise, composer might fail with an error that the library dependency can't be resolved.

 In previous versions an additional section "repositories" was required in the composer.json file.
 This is not the case any more and have to be removed!
 Otherwise, composer will ask you for the credentials of a private repository that doesn't exist.

-Afterwards, you can install the Aimeos shop bundle by executing this command on the command line:
+Afterwards, you can install the Aimeos shop package by executing this command on the command line:

-In a production environment or if you don't want that the demo data gets installed, use the --no-dev option:
+Note: If you are encountering an error during setup, please make sure that you've executed php artisan vendor:publish first!
+In a production environment or if you don't want that the demo data gets installed, leave out the --option=setup/default/demo:1 option.